Kitware/minerva/development.md

 # Minerva developers guide

+## Glossary

+### Source

+A source produces data.
+A source itself cannot be visualized, but a source can create a dataset that can be visualized, or it can be the input to an analysis, which then creates a dataset that can be visualized.

+### Dataset

+A dataset contains data and can be visualized, either on a map or through some other means.

+### Analysis

+An analysis creates a dataset, but running some client side or server side process, and potentially using datasets and sources as inputs.

 ## Adding a source

 I think it's easier to work on the backend first, as you can test the api